Triangulation is a psychological idea frequently addressed within the realms

 Introduction to Triangulation in Psychology

-Triangulation in psychology happens when someone brings in a third
+Triangulation in psychology happens when someone brings in a third party to

-effects is essential for addressing harmful patterns and promoting
+relationships and its psychological effects is essential for addressing

-healthier interactions.
+harmful patterns and promoting healthier interactions.

 What is Triangulation?

-strengthen interactions within a two-person relationship.
-This
+interactions within a two-person relationship.
+This frequently happens to

 manifest in different ways, such as seeking emotional support, forming

-fostering healthier communication patterns.
+healthier communication patterns.

 Origins of the Concept

-Dr. Murray Bowen initially introduced the concept of triangulation in
+Dr. Murray Bowen initially introduced the concept of triangulation in family

-tension occurs.
-Nevertheless, this stability frequently incurs a price
+Nevertheless, this stability frequently incurs a price as it hinders the

-as it hinders the direct resolution of fundamental problems and sustains
+direct resolution of fundamental problems and sustains harmful behaviors.

-principle is now widely applied in triangulation in relationships and
+widely applied in triangulation in relationships and has been utilized in

-has been utilized in various interpersonal and organizational
+various interpersonal and organizational settings.

-How it works:ย
+How it works:

-Triangulation in psychology generally consists of three roles:ย
+Triangulation in psychology generally consists of three roles:

 -

-The initiator: The individual who forms the triangle, frequently to
+The initiator: The individual who forms the triangle, frequently to evade

-evade conflict or to secure a benefit.
+conflict or to secure a benefit.

 -

-The target: The person who is marginalized or faced with a
+The target: The person who is marginalized or faced with a disadvantage.

 -

-The third party: The individual introduced into the situation, who
+The third party: The individual introduced into the situation, who might

-might serve as a mediator, supporter, or target.
+serve as a mediator, supporter, or target.

 Types of Triangulation